hcji/ProSAP/ReadMe.md

 ## Installation

-For Windows, the installer version should be preferred but might require administrator permissions.
-Since we do not pay Microsoft for certification, you might have to confirm that you want to trust "software from an unknown source".
-For Linux, you should install [R](https://cran.r-project.org/) first, Then, download the gzip file, unzip to any folder and execute ProSAP.
+Download links:

 Windows: [ProSAP-0.99.3-win64.zip](https://zenodo.org/record/5525802/files/ProSAP-0.99.3-win64.zip?download=1)
 Linux: [ProSAP-0.99.3-Linux.tar.gz](https://zenodo.org/record/5525802/files/ProSAP-0.99.3-Linux.tar.gz?download=1)
 MacOS: [ProSAP-0.99.3-Mac.zip](https://zenodo.org/record/5525802/files/ProSAP-0.99.3-Mac.zip?download=1)

+For Windows, the installer version should be preferred but might require administrator permissions.
+Since we do not pay Microsoft for certification, you might have to confirm that you want to trust "software from an unknown source".

-Linux users need install extra dependency of QT:
+For Linux, you should install [R](https://cran.r-project.org/) first, Then, download the tgz file, unzip to any folder and execute ProSAP.
+You may also need install extra dependency of QT:

         sudo apt-get install libxcb-xinerama0

+For MacOS, you should install [R](https://cran.r-project.org/) first, Then, download the zip file, unzip to any folder and execute ProSAP.
+You may also need install extra dependency of numpy:

+        pip install mkl

+Since we do not pay Apple for certification, you might have to allow software from unknown developers:

+        sudo spctl --master-disable

-ProSAP has been test on Windows 7, Windows 10, Windows 11 and Ubuntu 20.04.
+ProSAP has been test on Windows 7, Windows 10, Windows 11, Ubuntu 20.04 and MacOS 10.15.7.
 However, it does not work on Windows XP.

 ## Compile with source